dykyi-roman/book-summary/ddd-vernon.md

 A lot of people thinks that many layers architecture - has a parent for all architectures.
 That contain with user interface, domain, application, infrastructure.
 One module does not know about existing another module.
 Up layer can contact only with a down layer and use only low relation.
 Example use patern mediator (command bus) or observer (events).

+DDD aprouch good come in all architecture style:
+- layered architecture
+- hexagonal architecture
+- Events orientation (chanel and filters & Long processing)
+- CQRS
+- Event sourcing:
+  save event + snapshot.
+First find object in snaphot table the  run all event FROM snapshot make time TO now
+- Data fabric:
+  Idea in save serialize object instead events and save in key(id) - value(bin object) data.
+The powerfull in replication and return agregate to client.